dotnet/docs-maui/docs/user-interface/system-theme-changes.md

 image.SetAppTheme<FileImageSource>(Image.SourceProperty, "lightlogo.png", "darklogo.png");
 ```

-In this example, the `Image` displays `lightlogo.png` when the device is using its light theme, and `darklogo.png` when the device is using its dark theme.
+In this example, the <xref:Microsoft.Maui.Controls.Image> displays `lightlogo.png` when the device is using its light theme, and `darklogo.png` when the device is using its dark theme.

 ## Detect the current system theme